-- Improving Day-to-Day operations: Predictive analytics is used for manage resources and forecast inventory.
+- Improving Day-to-Day operations: Predictive analytics is used to manage resources and forecast inventory.
 Ticket prices are being set by Airlines using Predictive analytics.
 Hotels predict the number of guest on a given day to maximize occupancy and improve bottom-line.

 - Risk Reduction: Banks are using predictive analytics to detect defaulters.
-A credit score is a fine example of predictive analytics, it is a number generated using predictive analytics and determines person’s credit worthiness.
+A credit score is a fine example of predictive analytics, it is a number generated using predictive analytics and determines a person’s credit worthiness.

 How does Predictive Analytics Works

 Predictive analytics process starts with defining the project outcomes, what would be the deliverables, the scope and business objective.
 The data set to be used for analytics is identified.
 The next step is data collection; data mining is an important step for data collection.
 Then comes analysis, and the process of finding useful information from the raw data begins.
 After analysis statistical models can be created to automate the process of predicting for future.